<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 The Value Of An Information Security Executive Dashboard

-More often than not, CISO’s and their top lieutenants spend great amounts of time analyzing the decision-making and performance of their cybersecurity program and need a fast way to measure progress from a high level and reach a common understanding - enter the executive dashboard.
-Sitting a layer of abstraction above the assessment level, a CISO dashboard allows senior security operation program leaders to analyze risk-levels in real time and the posture without getting lost in the details and granular data.
+More often than not, CISOs and their top lieutenants spend great amounts of time analyzing the decision-making and performance of their cybersecurity program and need a fast way to measure progress from a high level and reach a common understanding - enter the Executive Dashboard.
+Sitting a layer of abstraction above the assessment level, a CISO dashboard allows senior security operation program leaders to analyze risk levels in real-time and the posture without getting lost in the details and granular data.

-Elegant user experiences use color-coding such as the traffic light protocol to convey information as fast as possible.
-For information security executives this is critical - it grants users the ability to see where the program is weakest and varying levels of risk based on assessment and immediately directs them to where they need to invest more resources.
+Elegant user experiences use color coding, such as the traffic light protocol, to convey information as fast as possible.
+For information security executives, this is critical - it grants users the ability to see where the program is weakest and varying levels of risk based on assessment and immediately directs them to where they need to invest more resources.

 Different lenses, different value